0% deposit mortgages: what are they and how can I get one?

 Before the financial crisis in 2008, 0% deposit mortgages were widely available, with Zoopla flagging that some lenders gave mortgages worth up to 125% of the property’s value.

 Following the financial crisis, no-deposit mortgages were perceived as too risky, so they became a rarity.
-Moneyfacts recently revealed that no-deposit mortgages only make up 0.3% of the UK market.
+According to Moneyfacts, no-deposit mortgages still make up less than 1% of the UK market, with just 24 deals available as of September 2025.

 Skipton’s Track Record Mortgage allows renters with less than a 5% deposit to borrow up to £600,000 if they:

-- Haven’t owned a property in the UK before or in the last three years.
+✅ Haven’t owned a property in the UK in the last three years.

-- Have no missed payments on debt during the previous six months.
+✅ Have no missed payments on debts in the last six months.

-- Are not planning to buy a new build flat or hoping to buy a property in Northern Ireland.
+✅ Are not planning to buy a property in Northern Ireland.

 Your rent track record will also impact how much you can borrow.